Choosing the best off road tires for your truck or Jeep means finding the right tires for your needs. This article looks at some of our favorites.

 9. Mickey Thompson Baja Claw TTC

-The original Baja Claw tire is one of the most revered off-road tires going, and the Baja Claw TTC improves on the legend, making it one of the aggressive tires for extreme traction conditions.
+The original Baja Claw tire is one of the most well regarded and and best off road tires going, and the Baja Claw TTC improves on the legend, making it one of the aggressive tires for extreme traction conditions.
 The 23-degree angled, directional tread extends along the sidewall for aggressive grip on rocks, in mud, snow and sand, and just about anywhere else.
 Radial construction gives it decent road manners, but let’s be real – this is a tire that was made for places unpaved and untamed.
 Mud scoops clear the tread of mud and gunk, while siping and T6 compound in the tread itself gives outstanding traction on slick surfaces.
 The sidewall is extremely puncture resistant while allowing for maximum flex.
 Ready to challenge your driving skills?
 The Baja Claw is ready to do it’s part.

 10. Super Swamper IROK Bias